sdiehl/wiwinwlh/tutorial.md

 But often times we need to work with and manipulate our monad transformer stack to either produce new transformers, modify existing ones or extend an upstream library with new layers.
 The ``mmorph`` library provides the capacity to compose monad morphism transformation directly on transformer stacks.
-The equivalent of type transformer type-level map is the ``hoist`` function.
+This is achieved primarily by use of the ``hoist`` function which maps a function from a base monad into a function over a transformed monad.

 ```haskell
 hoist :: Monad m => (forall a. m a -> n a) -> t m b -> t n b